Polygon Mesh Processing Library

 make docs

 The resulting HTML documentation can be found in the docs/html/ sub-directory.
 Note: this requires Doxygen to be installed.
-In order to generate proper bibliographical references please install BibTex as well.
+In order to generate bibliographical references you need to have BibTex installed.

 Installation